 FCA-owned Maserati is in the midst of a major product restructuring, with sales having dropped in the USA through two consecutive years (2018 and 2019) and 2020 proving dark days for the whole auto industry.
-The United States was the largest market for Maserati with around 11,000 units sold last year, as compared to 11,255 in 2018, which itself is a 20 per cent drop compared to 2017 numbers.
+The United States was the largest market for Maserati in 2019 with around 11,000 units sold, as compared to 11,255 in 2018, which itself is a 20 per cent drop compared to 2017 numbers.

 As part of renewing its portfolio, the Italian carmaker is embracing hybrid and electric technology for future products, including the second generation Maserati Levante which is expected in 2023.
 Maserati CEO, Davide Grasso, is quoted saying that by 2025, all Maserati models will be either hybrids or fully electric.

-The first of these Maserati electric cars will arrive in 2022, a fully electric SUV based on the Maserati Grecale SUV which is expected in 2021.
+The first of these Maserati electric cars will arrive in 2022, a fully electric SUV based on the Maserati Grecale SUV which debuts this year.
 Maserati’s fully electric models will be branded ‘Folgore’, which translates to thunderbolt in Italian.
 The second generation Maserati Levante (and Quattroporte) will see electrified variants, either through the hybrid route, or standalone Folgore branded electric variants.

-The Grecale will sit below the Levante in the lineup, so we can be sure that the next-gen Maserti Levante will build on what is offered on the Grecale, and take it further.
+The Grecale will slot below the Levante in the lineup, so we can be sure that the next-gen Maserati Levante will build on what is offered on the Grecale, only taking it further.
 Rivals have already set lofty standards for the future Grecale and second gen Levante.
-The most significant rival, Porsche, is on the final development stage of the Macan Electric (due to be unveiled next year) which will rival the smaller Grecale.
+The most significant rival, Porsche, is on the final development stage of the Macan Electric (due to be unveiled this year).
 Meanwhile the larger Porsche Cayenne (which rivals the Levante) already offers potent hybrid variants set to improve further in 2022.